DarshanBhandigare/STATUS200/README.md

 ### Portfolio Builder

-Status 200 is a modern portfolio builder designed for students, junior developers, and freelancers who want to create polished, recruiter-ready public profiles in minutes.
+Status-200 is a modern portfolio builder designed for students, junior developers, and freelancers who want to create polished, recruiter-ready public profiles in minutes.

 ---